hfang-bristol/PIA/README.md

 ## @ Overview

-> The `PIA` is an R package enabling a genetics-led and network-driven integrative prioritisation for asthma.
+> The `PIA` is an R package enabling genetics-led and network-driven drug target prioritisation for asthma.

 ## @ Installation